Welcome to one of the largest and best-known Humanities Faculties in Southern Africa.

 Equip students to be independent thinkers and self-resourceful practitioners.

 Students usually enter the Faculty of Humanities directly after secondary school or a 'gap year' and spend three to four years in our degree programmes, developing their own study paths from a wide choice of subjects.
-Some embark on specialised degrees, such as Film and Media, Social Work, Music, Theatre & Performance, Dance and Fine Art, Others combine courses from some of the Faculty's 15 teaching departments and specialise in at least two subjects (known as majors), while adding other courses of their choice.
+Some embark on specialised degrees, such as Film and Media, Social Work, Music, Theatre & Performance, Dance and Fine Art.
+Others combine courses from the Faculty's various teaching departments and specialise in at least two subjects (known as majors), while adding other courses of their choice.

-In any one year, our undergraduate population is 4000 students, from more than 43 different countries.
+Our current undergraduate population is over 5000 students, from more than 43 different countries.
 About two-thirds are South Africans, from a very wide range of backgrounds, with the rest coming from the rest of Africa and abroad.